Student Life

 Housing

 Finding an accommodation in Freiburg is challenging.
 LAS is a non-residential program, UCF does not offer housing.
 Students in Freiburg typically live in shared apartments, rooms in private houses, or in student dorms.
 Shared housing is a great way to get to integrate into the student community.
-The Uni Freiburg SCS has a breakdown of estimated monthly living costs (including housing and health insurance).
+The Uni Freiburg SCS28 has a breakdown of estimated monthly living costs (including housing and health insurance).

 We recommend you start looking for an accommodation as soon as possible.
 The LAS students run a room exchange Facebook group.